n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 10 - Advent of Cyber 2021.md

 ![TCP-Connect Scan](AoC-2021_Photos/Day_10/1.0_AoC-Day-10_12-28-21-sT.png)

 We found two ports open on the machine.
-The smallest being `22` and the service related to the higher port is `http`.
+The smallest is `22` and the service related to the higher port is `http`.

 ### Question-4
 [TOC](#TOC)

-Next we are performing a `syn`-scan.
+Next, we are performing a `syn`-scan.
 Run the command `sudo nmap -sS -v <TARGET_IP>`.
 This command takes much shorter than the prior one because it is not completing the *3-way handshake*.
 Note the difference at the bottom of each image.

 ![SYN Scan](AoC-2021_Photos/Day_10/2.0_AoC-Day-10_12-28-21_1-sS.png)